 In a People magazine interview in 1990, Durning said, "There's only so much you can witness."
 He spent four years in and out of Army hospitals, being treated for the physical and psychological scars of war.

 In a Parade magazine interview, Durning is quoted as saying, "The physical injuries heal first.
 It's your mind that's hard to heal."
-Like many other soldiers, Durning continues to suffer from nightmares about his war experiences.
+Like many other soldiers, Durning continued to suffer from nightmares about his war experiences throughout his life.

-Here is his moving remembrance during the National Memorial Day Concert in 2007:
+For a first-hand account of what it was like on Omaha Beach on D-Day, here is Charles Durning's moving remembrance during the National Memorial Day Concert in 2007: